 San Francisco State University

 Colleen M. Quinn, J.D.

 President, American Academies of Adoption Attorneys and Assisted Reproductive Technology Attorneys

-Listen to executive director, Alice Ruby share "Everything you wanted to know about sperm banks," from screening donors to talking to your children about donor conception.
+LezBeMommies: Alice Ruby shares "Everything you wanted to know about sperm banks," from screening donors to talking to your children about donor conception.

 Interested in studies and ongoing compilations about family building with donor conception?

-We are currently interviewing adults (age 18+) about their experiences of getting their donor's identity.
-Keep an eye out for a study invitation from Dr. Joanna Scheib.
+We just completed interviews with adults about their experiences of getting their TSBC donor's identity.
+Keep an eye out for the results and other studies with TSBC families.